analogdevicesinc/msdk/USERGUIDE.md

 #### Development Resources

-Users can obtain development copies of the MSDK resources from [Github](https://github.com/Analog-Devices-MSDK/msdk) following in the repository's [README](https://github.com/Analog-Devices-MSDK/msdk/blob/main/README.md).
+Users can obtain development copies of the MSDK resources from [Github](https://github.com/Analog-Devices-MSDK/msdk).
+Setup instructions can be found in the repository's [README](https://github.com/Analog-Devices-MSDK/msdk/blob/main/README.md).

 ## Getting Started